IsfarNayen/Mine_Rock_Prediction_Model/README.md

 This project was originally developed on Kaggle, which provides the necessary environment to run the code with all dependencies pre-installed.

 **Option 1: Run on Kaggle (Recommended)**
-- Visit the original notebook on Kaggle (add your Kaggle notebook link here)
+- Visit the original notebook on Kaggle ([Mine Rock Prediction](https://www.kaggle.com/code/isfarnayen/mine-rock-prediction))
 - Fork the notebook to your Kaggle account
 - Run all cells to see the model development process
 - Use the prediction section to test with your own sonar data